bright/new-www/_posts/2017-11-14-write-native-in-react-native.md

 }
 ```

-Application written in React Native is build like any other Android application, but React Native packages are added in runtime and it is specified here.
+An application written in React Native is built like any other Android application, but React Native packages are added at runtime and it is specified here.
 You may write any native code and link it here, but you have to add it as `ReactPackage` and initialize it in `getPackages` method.
 Will need two files: _package_ and _module_.

-First create package file that implements `com.facebook.react.ReactPackage` interface.
+First, create a package file that implements `com.facebook.react.ReactPackage` interface.
 It's got three methods and its basic implementation looks like this:

 ```java
 public class MyHeadsetLibPackager implements ReactPackage {